nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 a[0] = new int[2]; //valid
 ```

-**Note:** Whenever we are assigning one array to another array, both dimension and types must be matched but sizes are not required to match.
+**Note:** Whenever we are assigning one array to another array, both dimension and types must be matched, but sizes are not required to match.

 ```java
 int[][] a = new int[4][3]; //creates 5 objects